-Introduction I Session Outline: Supporting Birth in Alternative Positions 2 Presentation 5 Role Play I: Communicating about a Woman's Right to Adopt an Alternative Position for Birth .7 Birth in Hands-Knees Position 8 Job Aid: Supporting Birth in Alternative Positions 21
+Introduction .
+I Session Outline: Supporting Birth in Alternative Positions .2 Presentation .
+5 Role Play I: Communicating about a Woman's Right to Adopt an Alternative Position for Birth 16 Instructions and Pictures on How to Facilitate Birth in Hands-Knees Position 18 Job Aid: Supporting Birth in Alternative Positions 21